sunilraina0001-tech/hrs-dba-assessment/Problem1_Near_ZeroDowntimeDB2Migration8TB.md

 | Data Validation | 100% Data Verification Required |

 ---
+# Assumptions

+- Source and target Db2 versions are compatible for migration.
+- Sufficient network bandwidth exists between on-premises and AWS.
+- IBM CDC/Q Replication licensing is available if selected.
+- Application connection strings can be modified during cutover.
+- AWS RDS for Db2 supports required database features and workload sizing.
+- Business-approved migration windows are available.
+- Production and warehouse workloads are isolated.

-## Assume this is existing Architecture Diagram
+## Assume this is an existing Architecture Diagram

 ```mermaid
 flowchart TB